-Dedicated Philadelphia Workers’ Compensation Lawyers Helping Injured Nurses
+Workers’ Compensation for Injured Nurses

-Advice and Representation for RNs, LPNs, CNAs and Nurse Anesthetists Suffering from a workplace injury
+Advice and Representation for RNs, LPNs, CNAs, and Nurse Anesthetists Suffering from a Workplace Injury

 Healthcare professionals have tough jobs.
 Nurses are among the hardest working employees out there, and they contribute to your overall health care even more than you might realize.
 They work long shifts, they make sure we get our medicine, they hold our hands when we need some extra TLC and share a laugh when we are feeling better.
 Because of the many strenuous demands made on nurses’ bodies every day, they are likely to suffer work-related injuries fairly often.

-At Larry Pitt & Associates, we are proud to represent nurses who have been injured on the job.
-Our Philadelphia workers’ compensation lawyers have worked with RNs, LPNs, CNAs and nurse anesthetists who have suffered injuries related to or during the course of their work.
+At Larry Pitt & Associates, P.C., we are proud to represent nurses who have been injured on the job.
+Our skilled workers’ compensation lawyers have worked with RNs, LPNs, CNAs and nurse anesthetists who have suffered injuries related to or during the course of their work.
 Our team begins working with you from the first day, helping you prepare your documentation and collecting any evidence needed so you can receive the workers’ compensation benefits you deserve.

 Injuries Commonly Sustained by Nurses